KnockerPulsar/ecs/README.md

-# A pong clone made with raylib(-cpp) with an ECS system
+# A pong clone made with raylib(-cpp) with an ECS? system
-Started as an attempt to make pong with raylib, evolved into me trying to use raylib-cpp because (somehow) I forgot that I can just complie raylib's C code with a C++ compiler to use C++ features, me discovering how raylib-cpp can help, then me experimenting with different kinds of systems and C++ features.
-(Quadtrees, ECS architecture, C++ templates, variadics, and double dispatching).
-It's been a fun trip up until now (although not without it's fair share of compiler and linker errors...).
+Started as an attempt to make pong with raylib, turned into something I'm quite proud of.
+Built on my experience with Unity's API.
+This is just a simple experiment to see how game engines are made, how they are optimized, and how they are architected.

 Feel free to use this however you like, or to improve on it/suggest improvements.